sidgupta234/InterviewBit/README.md

 <br>
 <br>
 ####[Max non-negative subarray](https://www.interviewbit.com/problems/max-non-negative-subarray/)
-<br><br>
 Find out the maximum sub-array of non negative numbers from an array.
 The sub-array should be continuous.
 That is, a sub-array created by choosing the second and fourth element and skipping the third element is invalid.
 <br><br>
 Maximum sub-array is defined in terms of the sum of the elements in the sub-array.
 Sub-array A is greater than sub-array B if sum(A) > sum(B).
 <br><br>